padrinobook/padrinobook/chapters/creating_models.md

 ### Creating Connection Between User And Job Offer Model

 Since we now have created our two main models, it's time to define associations between them.
 Associations make common operations like deleting or updating data in our relational database easier.
-Just imagine that we have a user in our app that added many job offers in our system.
+Imagine that we have a user in our app that added many job offers in our system.
 Now this customer decides that he wants to cancel his account.
 We decide that all his job offers should also disappear in the system.
 One solution would be to delete the user, remember his id, and delete all job offers entries that originate from this id.
 This manual effort disappears when associations are used: It becomes as easy as "If I delete this user from the system, delete automatically all corresponding jobs for this user".

 We will quickly browse through the associations.